timescale/docs/use-timescale/migration/timescaledb-backfill.md

 (SIGINT) to the process.
 This can be achieved by using the Ctrl-C keyboard shortcut from the terminal where the tool is currently running.

-When the tool receives the first signal, it will interpret it as a request for a graceful shutdown.
-It will then notify the copy workers that they should exit once they finish copying the chunk they are currently processing.
+When the tool receives the first signal, it interprets it as a request for a graceful shutdown.
+It then notifies the copy workers that they should exit once they finish copying the chunk they are currently processing.
 Depending on the chunk size, this could take many minutes to complete.

 When a second signal is received, it forces the tool to shut down immediately, interrupting all ongoing work.
 Due to the tool's usage of transactions, there is no risk of data inconsistency when using forced shutdown.
-The difference to a graceful shutdown is that data in partially-copied chunks will be removed on the target and must be copied again during the next `copy` run.
+The difference to a graceful shutdown is that data in partially-copied chunks is be removed on the target and must be copied again during the next `copy` run.

 ### Inspect tasks progress